A Lincolnshire Christmas Together

 Mandarin Therapies provides a bespoke mobile complementary therapies service from the comfort of your own home.
 Gift vouchers are available now then book your massage for later in the year.
 Mandarin Therapies “Feel the difference”

 The list is almost endless of course.
-The Coronavirus won’t be with us for ever I’m sure so it’s nice to be able to think ahead to what we would like to do once the ‘lockdown’ is over.
+The Coronavirus won’t be with us for ever I’m sure so it’s nice to be able to think ahead to life after ‘lockdown’.
 What would be your choice?
 Fish n’ chips perhaps?
 What about fine dining or a lovely pub meal?
 Perhaps a trip to the seaside or a visit to your local church?
-Perhaps the really important thing to focus on is the social aspect of our lives.
-It’ll be lovely to just socialise again wouldn’t it?
+A really important thing to focus on is the social aspect of our lives.
+It’ll be lovely to just socialise again wouldn’t it.

 The Kinema In The Woods

 Perhaps it’s not an obvious choice for some but what about a trip to the cinema?
 Have you ever been to The Kinema In The Woods in Woodhall Spa?
 If you haven’t, I can personally recommend a visit.
-Obviously you’re going to be able to see the blockbuster movies but something you might not have realised is how The Kinema has maintained its history.
-Yes. there are some new screens but the ambiance remains the same.
-You can still enjoy a good movie on the big screen but you’ll also enjoy a half time intermission where you can purchase your ice cream and drinks at ‘normal’ prices.
+Blockbuster movies are available but something you might not have realised is how The Kinema has maintained its history.
+Yes, there are some new screens but the ambiance remains the same.
+You can still enjoy a good movie on the big screen but you’ll also enjoy an intermission to purchase your ice cream and drinks at ‘normal’ prices.
 If you’re lucky you’ll be able to enjoy the dancing feet of Alan Underwood as he entertains on the spectacular organ and remote piano.

 Such is the fame of The Kinema that you will no doubt be able to find numerous pictures and videos of it when you search the internet.
 These pictures have been borrowed from their website but I’m sure The Kinema will be more that happy to see your pictures too if you care to share them on Twitter @TheKinema – I’m sure they will be delighted if you would follow them there too.